connectivecpp/chops-net-ip/README.md

 # Chops Net IP - Connective Handcrafted Openwork Software for Asynchronous IP Networking

 Chops Net IP is a C++ library that makes asynchronous networking programming fun.
 Or if not fun, it makes network programming easier and safer without significantly sacrificing performance.
-It is built on top of the C++ Networking Technical Standard (TS) and handles Internet Protocol (IP) communications.
+It is built on top of the C++ Networking Technical Standard (TS) and handles Internet Protocol (IP) communications (TCP, UDP, UDP multicast).
 It is written using modern C++ design idioms and the latest (2017) C++ standard.

 This project is distributed under the [Boost Software License](LICENSE.txt).

-## Release Status
+## Chops Net IP Release Status

+Release 1.0 is under development as of August 2018, awaiting `std::expected` error handling improvement, CMake config file completion, and additional testing under multiple compilers and platforms.

 Release notes and upcoming development plans are [available here](doc/release.md).

 # Overview

+For many developers, asynchronous network programming in C++ is not easy.
+It is complex, with many pitfalls, and requires designing C++ code in a way that is not natural for many developers, even those with years of experience.
+Chops Net IP ("C"onnective "H"andcrafted "Op"enwork "S"oftware, Networking over Internet Protocol) simplifies asynchronous network programming and provides useful (and tasty!) abstractions for many types of communications patterns.

+Chops Net IP is layered on top of the C++ Networking Technical Standard (TS).
+This allows it to be portable across many compilers and platforms and when the C++ Networking TS is standardized (C++ 20?
+We all hope!)
+Chops Net IP will directly use the networking facilities of the C++ standard library.

-Chops Net IP is an asynchronous general purpose networking library layered on top of the C++ Networking Technical Standard (TS) handling Internet Protocol (IP) communications.
-It is designed to simplify application code for processing data on multiple simultaneous TCP connections or UDP endpoints in an asynchronous, efficient manner.
-Every application interaction with Chops Net IP operations is no-wait (i.e. there are no blocking methods) and all network processing operations are performed asynchronously.
+Chops Net IP simplifies application code that processes data on multiple simultaneous TCP connections or UDP endpoints.
+All Chops Net IP operations (from the application viewpoint) are no-wait (i.e. there are no blocking methods) and all network processing operations are performed asynchronously.

 Example environments where Chops Net IP is a good fit: